 How to Use Khlea

-In Morocco, khlea is used in so many different ways but a very popular way is to cook it with eggs in a tagine, for breakfast, as mentioned above.
-I definitely indulge in this whenever I find myself in Morocco or other parts of North Africa with lots of bread and mint tea.
+A very popular way to use khlii is to cook it with eggs in a tagine, for breakfast.
+I definitely indulge in this whenever I find myself in Morocco or other parts of North Africa with lots of bread (khobz) and mint tea.

 Khlea can also used to flavour soups (like the harira below), couscous and just about anything else you fancy using it, in place of regular meat.
 One of my favourite ways is to make Moroccan bread/pancake stuffed with khlii.
 Msemen or meloui stuffed with this preserved meat is simply amazing!